 You may need to make estimated tax payments or increase withholding to fully cover the tax on the exercise.
 Keep in mind that an exercise could trigger or increase exposure to top tax rates, the additional 0.9% Medicare tax and the NIIT.

 Restricted stock is stock that’s granted subject to a substantial risk of forfeiture.
 Income recognition is normally deferred until the stock is no longer subject to that risk or you sell it.
 You then pay taxes based on the stock’s fair market value when the restriction lapses and at your ordinary-income rate.

 But, under Section 83(b), you can elect to instead recognize ordinary income when you receive the stock.
 This election, which you must make within 30 days after receiving the stock, can be beneficial if the income at the grant date is negligible or the stock is likely to appreciate significantly before income would otherwise be recognized.
 Why?
 Because the election allows you to convert future appreciation from ordinary income to long-term capital gains income and defer it until the stock is sold.

 There are some disadvantages of a Sec.
-83(b) election: First, you must prepay tax in the current year — and you could trigger or increase your exposure to the 39.6% ordinary-income tax rate or the additional 0.9% Medicare tax.
+83(b) election: First, you must prepay tax in the current year — which also could push you into a higher income tax bracket and trigger or increase your exposure to the additional 0.9% Medicare tax.
 But if a company is in the earlier stages of development, the income recognized may be small.
 Second, any taxes you pay because of the election can’t be refunded if you eventually forfeit the stock or you sell it at a decreased value.
 But you’d have a capital loss when you forfeited or sold the stock.

 RSUs are contractual rights to receive stock (or its cash value) after the award has vested.
 Unlike restricted stock, RSUs aren’t eligible for the Sec.
 83(b) election.
 So there’s no opportunity to convert ordinary income into capital gains.